-Every time you clean your tiles, grout gets dirtier… You can notice it on every commercial job (in new restaurants for example).
-Just after several weeks from opening a building to public one can notice huge colour change of grout.
-It happens much earlier than in domestic situation not just because of amount of foot traffic.
+Every time you clean your tiles, grout gets dirtier.
+You can notice it on every commercial job (in new restaurants, for example).
+Just after several weeks from opening a building to the public, one can notice a considerable colour change of grout.
+It happens much earlier than in a domestic situation, not just because of the amount of foot traffic.
 Floors in restaurants are washed at very least once a day.
 This only speeds up the process of grout saturation with dirt.
-An ordinary cleaning process can be described as pushing dirt from tiles into grout lines.
-Unprotected grout absorbs waste water with all dissolved dirt and chemicals.
-There is no way around it except for sealing of grout.
+A normal cleaning process can be described as pushing dirt from the tiles into grout lines.
+Unprotected grout absorbs wastewater with all dissolved dirt and chemicals.
+There’s no way around it except for sealing of grout.

-Silicone is loved by mould… It gets invaded by mould spores much sooner than grout.
-To keep silicone clean you will be working with BLEACH.
+Silicone is loved by mould.
+It gets invaded by mould spores much sooner than grout.
+To keep the silicone clean you’ll be working with BLEACH.
 Remember that bleach can damage your coloured grout.
 Use good old fashioned Janola with a cloth rather than something in a spray bottle.
 Wet the silicone lines using a sponge or a cloth.
 Leave the bleach for a minute or so to kill mould spores.
-Than, rinse bleached areas with clean water.
-DO NOT leave any bleach residue.
-Even when grout is white I still would be very careful as there are hundreds of shades of white.
-Yes, you can make white stains on white surface if you try really hard…
+Then, rinse bleached areas with clean water.
+DON’T leave any bleach residue.
+Even when the grout is white, I still would be careful as there are hundreds of shades of white.
+Yes, you can make white stains on the white surface if you try hard.

 Routine cleaning of stone (sandstone, terracotta, slate)

 Indoors and outdoors – a different story.
-Working outside you have a chance to hose off tiles with plenty of clean water.
+Working outside, you have a chance to hose off tiles with plenty of clean water.
 Hence, you can use a full bucket of detergents and a scrubbing brush.
 Saturation of grout with dirty water will occur, but at least you’ve got a chance to rinse a surface properly.
 Be careful with sandstone not to scratch the surface.
-Your scrubbing brush should not be too stiff (God forbid a metal one).
+Your scrubbing brush shouldn’t be too stiff (God forbid a metal one).
 Use hot water if you’ve got a chance.
-Always rinse the tiles with heaps of fresh water after cleaning.
+Always rinse the tiles with heaps of freshwater after cleaning.